Hugh Cullum (Chair)

 Tony lived in WC1 from 1984 until recently and has been a BCAAC member and former chairman since 1988.
 In that capacity, he twice appeared to give oral evidence to the ODPM Parliamentary Select Committee inquiries into Tall Buildings and CABE.
 He was co-author of Making Townscape published by BT Batsford in the 1980s.
 He has been professionally employed by Central London planning authorities at a senior level, and also as a consultant with Westminster City Council where he was commissioned to write the Council’s current Supplementary Planning Guidance on the design of new buildings, Design Matters.
 He has also appeared as an expert witness at various planning inquiries.

-Owen runs the website Save Bloomsbury which is part of a campaign to improve the historic street environment of Bloomsbury and expose failings in local authority administration.
-He is also a member of Bloomsbury Residents Action Group and is involved in various other local causes.
-Having extensive web development experience, he has redeveloped this website and has integrated our conservation area appraisals and management strategies with an online interactive map.
+Owen is a freelance journalist and runs the website Save Bloomsbury, which reports on planning, community, and local democracy in Bloomsbury.
+Having extensive web development experience, he has redeveloped this site and uses his skills to further promote conservation causes.
 He is particularly concerned with ensuring the local authority pays proper regard to heritage concerns in light of large Section 106 payments, and fostering positive working relationships between Camden officers, BCAAC members, and the community.